bazelbuild/bazel/site/docs/skylark/performance.md

 * If the args are too long for the command line an `ctx.actions.args()` object can be conditionally or unconditionally written to a param file using [`ctx.actions.args#use_param_file`](lib/Args.html#use_param_file).
 This is done behind the scenes when the action is executed.
-If you need to explictly control the params file you can write it manually using [`ctx.actions.write`](lib/actions.html#write).
+If you need to explicitly control the params file you can write it manually using [`ctx.actions.write`](lib/actions.html#write).